felipecrs/semantic-release-vsce/README.md

 If `yarn` is set to `true`, will use `--yarn`option for `vsce package` and `vsce publish`.

+#### Publishing to OpenVSX

+Publishing extensions to OpenVSX using this plugin is easy:

+1. Get a valid personal access token with the correct privileges to the publisher namespace in OpenVSX.
+In order to get the personal access token, check this [page](https://github.com/eclipse/openvsx/wiki).

+2. Configure the `OVSX_PAT` environment variable in your CI with the token that you created.

+3. Enjoy!
+The plugin will automatically detect the environment variable and it will publish to OpenVSX, no additional configuration is needed.

 #### Working with older versions

 This example is for `semantic-release` v15.